 - In case you are suffocated, simply drop the ground and inhale since there is existing oxygen over there.

-- When you reach to the assembly point, stay calm and inform your supervisor if there is still missing in your group.
-Supervisor should do the headcount to his people as soon as possible.
+- When you reach the assembly point, stay calm and inform your supervisor if there is still missing in your group.
+The supervisor should do the headcount to his people as soon as possible.

 - Do not attempt to re-enter the building unless there is a further notification coming from Area Controller (Project Manager, HSE Personnel).